 70. What are five disadvantages of theophylline therapy?

-Narrow therapeutic margin, toxic effects, unpredicted blood levels, need for individual dosing, and numerous drug-drug and drug-condition interactions.
+Narrow therapeutic margin, toxic effects, unpredictable blood levels, need for individual dosing, and numerous drug-drug and drug-condition interactions.

 71. What are five factors that will increase theophylline levels?

-Alcohol, Beta-blocking agents, zileuton, calcium channel blockers, and influenza virus vaccine.
+Alcohol, beta-blocking agents, zileuton, calcium channel blockers, and the influenza virus vaccine.

 72. What are three factors that will decrease theophylline levels?